nug31/gudang-bisa/NETLIFY_DEPLOY.md

 If you're having trouble with authentication:

-1. Check that the user exists in both Supabase Auth and the users table
+1. Check that the user exists in the users table in your Neon database
 2. Verify that the user has the correct role assigned
-3. Try resetting the password in the Supabase dashboard
+3. Try resetting the password by updating the password hash in the database
+4. Make sure the JWT_SECRET environment variable is correctly set